Sharon-B/Recipe-Box/README.md

 [GitHub Wiki TOC generator](https://ecotrust-canada.github.io/markdown-toc/) - Used for creating a table of contents in README.md

-# Testing

-## Code Validators & Auto Prefixer:
-#### CSS code was passed through Auto Prefixer to add vendor prefixes:
-*

-#### CSS code was passed through the W3C CSS Validator:

-#### HTML code was passed through the W3C Markup Validator.

-#### Javascript code was passed through jshint.

-## Lighthouse from Chrome Dev Tools Testing:
-### Desktop report:

-### Mobile Report:

-## Responsiveness Testing:

-## Device testing:

-## Browser Testing:

-## Friends & Family User Testing:

-## Testing User Stories

-1. As a user I want to....

-    *

-## Testing Site Owner Stories

-1. As a site owner I want to present my work in a professional, creative and visually appealing way.

-    * Professional look and a friendly feel to the website.

-    * Visually appealing throughout.

-    * Intuitive and easy to navigate around the site and game play.

-2. As a site owner I want to provide a good user experience for my users, so that they want to come back.

-    * Provide simple easy to navigate site.

-    * Future releases to add more features to keep users interested and offer something new to returning users.

 # Implementation

 Once the initial concept for the project was decided upon I first developed the wireframes and site map.
 From these wireframes I then developed the basic database structure required.
 I created 3 collections for the database, a users collection, a recipes collection & a categories collection.
 The database schema can be seen [here]((https://github.com/Sharon-B/Recipe-Box/blob/master/readme-documentation/initial-db-schema.png)).